 About the Project

 The Religion in Kansas Project would like to thank the Friends of the Department of Religious Studies for their generous financial support.
-The 2018-19 "Roots of Pentecostalism in Kansas" research project examines the origins of the Pentecostal movement in Kansas, and is supported by a grant from Humanities Kansas.
-An indexing project highlighting the collections of repositories across the state of Kansas, undertaken by our fieldwork interns during the summers of 2014 and 2015, was supported by a Carnegie-Whitney Grant from the American Library Association.
+The 2018-19 "Roots of Pentecostalism in Kansas" research project examined the origins of the Pentecostal movement in Kansas, and was supported by a grant from Humanities Kansas.
+A 2014-15 indexing project highlighting the religious collections of repositories across the state of Kansas was supported by a Carnegie-Whitney Grant from the American Library Association.
 The Ermal Garinger Academic Resource Center was a vital resource that made the original web presence of the project possible, establishing a vision for the project and handling a wide range of technical details.
-We'd also like to thank KU ScholarWorks for their technical support.
+We'd also like to thank KU ScholarWorks for their technical support and partnership.

 Patricia Cecil, Religion in Kansas Project Archivist